psalvador8/eks-jenkins-pipeline/README.md

 # 🚀 CI/CD Pipeline: Jenkins → AWS ECR → AWS EKS

+End-to-end CI/CD automation pipeline designed to simulate real-world DevOps workflows on AWS.

-This project implements a **production-style CI/CD pipeline** that automates the build, containerization, and deployment of a Java application to **Amazon EKS**.
+This project implements a production-style CI/CD pipeline that automates application delivery to Kubernetes on AWS.

+It eliminates manual deployment steps and ensures consistent, repeatable releases by integrating build automation, containerization, and Kubernetes deployment into a single automated workflow.

 The pipeline uses **Jenkins Pipeline as Code** to orchestrate the full delivery workflow, including versioning, Docker image creation, container registry management, and Kubernetes deployment.